-In general, no water is needed to produce glass.
+In general, no water is consumed to produce glass.
 Water is used only as a coolant and its consumption is regulated in a closed-cycle system.
-Cooling water occasionally needs to be replaced, and Vetropack reviews its water consumption on an annual basis (see 303-5).
+Cooling water occasionally needs to be replaced, and The fact that water is only used and not consumed in the glass production process is clear from the minimal difference of around 92 000 m3 between the quantity of fresh water obtained by Vetropack in the year under review (total 1 319 963 m3) and the quantity of waste water (total 1 227 932 m3) (see disclosure 303-5).